 In Gems 188, Warhol subverts traditional still life with his Pop Art aesthetic.
 This experimentation reflects the development of his career, beginning as a freelance commercial illustrator for fashion magazines such as Glamour, Vogue and Harper’s Bazaar in the 1950s.
 In this series, Warhol returns to depicting inanimate objects.
 However, these gemstones are significantly more glamorous than the shoes and everyday fashion accessories he started off drawing.

 Andy Warhol became a collector of jewelry after his success.
-He often wore elaborate pieces by Cartier or Harry Winston when he attended parties, which displayed his love for precious gemstones.
+He often wore elaborate pieces by Cartier or Harry Winston when attending parties, displaying his love for precious gemstones.
 The Gems prints, featuring emeralds and rubies, is a series Warhol created later in life.
-The Gems series has an autobiographical dimension in that Warhol had a secret love of feminine things, which he sometimes concealed by wearing his jewelry under his clothes, despite his wealth and celebrity.
-Warhol’s appreciation of all things decadent, comes across in this series and other works he did around the same time, including After The Party, 1979, Shoes, 1980, and Reigning Queens, 1985.
+Gems 188 series has an autobiographical dimension in that Warhol had a secret love of feminine things, which he sometimes concealed by wearing his jewelry under his clothes.
+Warhol’s appreciation of all things decadent comes across in this series and other works he did around the same time, including After The Party 1979, Shoes 1980, and Reigning Queens 1985.